miker704/Strife/patches2.md

     - Move old Select Dm Members to Call modal container to deprecated.
     - Swapped to props param instead of deconstructured prop params for Select Dm Members to Call modal;
     - Passed useparams to Select Dm Members to Call modal to get the current dm server;
-    - Swapped Friends homepage from a class based component to a function component in order to use a call back to usse location from certain modals.
+    - Swapped Friends homepage from a class based component to a function component in order to use a call back to use location from certain modals.
     - Moved Class Based component of friends homepage container to deprecated folder.
+    - Created Styles sheet for delete friend confirmation modal.

 ## Backend Changes